Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 <h4>3D (spatial) tolerance</h4>
 * Package method *Precision::Confusion()* Value is 10-7.
 It is used as the minimal distance between points, which are considered to be distinct.
 * Uncertainty parameter is attached to each shape_representation entity in a STEP file and defined as *length_measure* in *uncertainty_measure_with_unit*.
 It is used as a fundamental value of precision during translation.
-* User - defined variable *read.precision.val* is used instead of uncertainty from a STEP file when parameter *read.precision.mode* is 1 (User).
+* User-defined variable *read.precision.val* is used instead of uncertainty from a STEP file when parameter *read.precision.mode* is 1 (User).

 <h4>2D (parametric) tolerances</h4>
 * Package method *Precision\::PConfusion()* is a value of *0.01\*Precision\::Confusion()*.
 It is used to compare parametric bounds of curves.
-* Methods *UResolution* and *VResolution (tolerance3d)* of the class *GeomAdaptor_Surface* or *BRepAdaptor_Surface* - return tolerance in parametric space of a surface computed from 3d tolerance.
+* Methods *UResolution* and *VResolution (tolerance3d)* of the class *GeomAdaptor_Surface* or *BRepAdaptor_Surface* return tolerance in parametric space of a surface computed from 3d tolerance.
 When one tolerance value is to be used for both U and V parametric directions, the maximum or the minimum value of *UResolution* and *VResolution* is used.
 * Methods *Resolution (tolerance3d)* of the class *GeomAdaptor_Curve* or *BRepAdaptor_Curve* return tolerance in parametric space of a curve computed from 3d tolerance.

 @subsubsection occt_step_2_5_2 Initial setting of tolerances in translating objects